niuchuangnn/M3FM/README.md

 or check ```inference_demo_not.ipynb```

 ### License
-This project is under the Apache 2.0 license.
+This project is under the MIT license.
 See [LICENSE](LICENSE) for details.

 ## Citation